williamcaamot/MicroservicesV2/readme.md

 WebscraperService handles Google Search, scraping Email addresses and Phone numbers.
 These data are persisted in the CompanyManager, which aligns well with the role of CompanyManager which is to store and manage company-related data.

 #### Authentication Service
 Authentication Service manages user authentication using JWT (JSON Web Token).
 JWT allows the Gateway to authenticate requests without directly calling the Auth Service (reduces latency and load on auth service).
 The Auth Service is responsible for user sign-in, registration, and sign-out processes.
+The AI Service stores user related data such as encrypted passwords, usernames and email addresses.

 #### Gateway
 The Gateway acts as a single point of entry for the entire application.
 It handles request authentication, routing, and forwarding requests to the appropriate microservices.
+Load Balancer has also been set up.
+Services register in the Consul Service Discovery and the Load Balancer sends requests to different services that are registered.

 ## User stories - A list of user stories that allow an examiner to assess the functionality developed in the project (think of scenarios that the examiner can run to see what functionality you have implemented).
 The implementation of project specific user stories will be based on the user stories present in this list.